beerify/map/README.md

 - This is the backend there is no database

 ### Errors in Data
-The scripts that imported the data are quite imperfect.
-Please create an issue or submit a pull request to help fix
+The scripts that imported the data are imperfect.
+Please create an issue or submit a pull request to help fix any issues such as incorrect location

 ### Ontario Specific Data (Not Implemented)
 - A CSV was exported from a spreadsheet provided by Jordan St. John